ibm-cloud-docs/CDN/troubleshooting.md

 {: tab-group="cdr-troubleshooting"}
 {: class="simple-tab-table"}

-*&#8902;* The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
+<sup>1</sup> The expected behavior was changed to `Access denied` for the domain mappings that are created since 08/05/2019.
 The expected behavior is keeping `Successful load` for the domain mappings created before 08/05/2019.

 **Common error messages:**

 A `301 Moved Permanently` message most likely indicates you are attempting to reach a CDN with an `HTTPS` or `HTTP_AND_HTTPS` protocol using the hostname.
-Due to a limitation with the HTTPS wildcard certificate, you **must** use the CNAME for access to your CDN.
+Due to a limitation with the HTTPS wildcard certificate, you must use the CNAME for access to your CDN.

 With an HTTP **only** protocol, you receive the `301 Moved Permanently` message if you try to reach your CDN using the CNAME.
 In this case, you can _only_ gain access to your CDN using the hostname.